furquan-lp/arduino-enviro101/README.md

 * [Adafruit Unified Sensor library](https://github.com/adafruit/Adafruit_Sensor).
 Everything else should work as expected.
 * The [DHT Sensor Library](https://github.com/adafruit/DHT-sensor-library) from Adafruit

-The code itself is mostly plain C and quite lightweight and should be quite legible.
+The code itself is mostly plain C/C++ and quite lightweight and should be quite legible.

 ## Screenshots:
 With the (default) 16x2 LCD: